Valerie Gardner, Managing Partner

-Rick was a member of The Angel’s Forum, a venture capital partnership, where he focused on cleantech and enterprise software opportunities.
-He is a principal inventor on eleven issued and two pending US patents, representing six families of technology inventions, mostly in the customer relationship management space.
+Rick was a member of The Angel’s Forum, a venture capital partnership, where he focused on cleantech and enterprise software investment opportunities.
+He is a principal inventor on eleven issued and two pending US patents, representing six families of technology inventions, mostly in customer relationship management.

 Jonathan Tiemann, Partner & CFO

 Dr. Jonathan Tiemann, co-founder of Tiemann Investment Advisors, LLC, has over 30 years of investment experience, including 18 years as President and Chief Investment Officer of Tiemann Investment Advisors.
 He earned his B.S. in Applied Mathematics from Yale, his M.S. in Operations Research, and his Ph.D. in Finance from Yale.
 Jonathan was an Assistant Professor of Finance at Harvard Business School for five years before joining Wells Fargo Nikko Investment Advisors (which later became Barclays Global Investors (BGI), and is now Blackrock).
 Over five years, he served in a number of roles, ending up as Chief Investment Strategist, responsible for managing $200 billion in institutional assets.
 After BGI, he served as President of BARRA RogersCasey Asset Services, where he developed a hedge fund-based investment strategy for institutional investors.

 Dr. TIemann was at the forefront of what is now called “Fintech” and developed the AdvisorTech investment strategy while serving as Chief Investment Officer and Chief Investment Strategist at AdvisorTech Corporation and later for the MyVest Corporation.
 He has served as an expert witness for financial litigation and has consulted on numerous investment and valuation due diligence teams.
 He has also served on the Economic Advisory Board of the Financial Industry Regulatory Authority (FINRA).
 Jonathan collaborated in the development of Future Generation’s index-style approach to reducing risks posed by carbon emissions on client portfolios.
 This innovative approach helps ensure that all portfolios have a more appropriately diversified energy sector portfolio that more fully reflects the growing contributions of clean energy sources, something few other “sustainable” or ESG portfolios can claim.